University of Iowa Stanley Museum of Art: Collections

 The University of Iowa Stanley Museum of Art, established in 1969, has one of the top university art collections in the country.
-Approximately 17,000 objects constitute diverse collections that include paintings, sculpture, prints, drawings, photographs, ceramics, textiles, jade and silver.
+Approximately 17,000 objects constitute its collections, including paintings, sculpture, prints, drawings, photographs, ceramics, textiles, jadeware and silverware.

 A number of major art donors contributed to the collection, including Peggy Guggenheim, Owen and Leone Elliott, and Elizabeth M. and C. Maxwell Stanley.
 The Guggenheim donation includes masterpieces by Pollock, Matta, Seliger, and Rice Pereira.
 The Elliott Collection includes paintings by Braque, Chagall, De Chirico, Kandinsky, Léger, Marc, Matisse, Picasso, and Vlaminck, among others.
 The Stanley Collection of African Art is part of one of the most significant collections of African art in the country which today numbers almost 2,000 objects.
 Other significant areas of the collections include nearly 5,300 prints spanning the history of Western printmaking, several hundred ceramics (primarily American studio ceramics), Pre-Columbian objects as well as groups of ancient Etruscan and Roman art, and Native American ledger drawings.

-Two of the most well-known works in the collections were given to the museum by the School of Art and Art History: Max Beckmann’s triptych, Karneval, purchased by the faculty in 1946, and one of the most famous paintings in the world, Jackson Pollock’s Mural, created in 1943 for Peggy Guggenheim, which she gave to the school in 1951.
+Two of the most well-known works in the collections were given to the museum by the School of Art and Art History: Max Beckmann’s triptych, Karneval, purchased by the faculty in 1946, and one of the most famous paintings by Jackson Pollock, Mural, created in 1943 for Peggy Guggenheim and gifted to the university in 1951.
 Significant paintings by Robert Motherwell, Lyonel Feininger, Maurice Prendergast, Alexej von Jawlensky, Joan Miró, Marsden Hartley, Stuart Davis, Grant Wood, Philip Guston, Ad Reinhardt, Richard Diebenkorn, Yasuo Kuniyoshi, Arthur Dove, Giorgio Morandi, Mark Rothko, Miriam, and Sam Gilliam, as well as sculptural/3-D works by Louise Nevelson, Sol LeWitt, Mark di Suvero, Beverly Pepper, Henry Moore, Marcel Duchamp, Lil Picard, Alexander Calder, Peter Voulkos, and George Rickey add to the museum's offerings.